ReproNim/reprostim/README.md

     Yes.
 Click here to download the file "189-usbdev.rules" (http://www.magewell.com/files/sdk/189-usbdev.zip) , move it to the directory "/etc/udev/rules.d", and then restart your computer.

+NOTE: Also make sure that no other processes like ffmpeg, vlc, etc are using this video device, as it can accidentally produce the same error message ERROR[003].

 ### 1) Identify the USB Device:

 This is optional step, only for information purposes: